Q: Is it possible to be a Buddy while I have re-exams in the summer or winter AID week?

 A: Yes.
-Your fellow buddies can take over from you for that day, you can arrange this yourself with your fellow buddies.
+Your fellow Buddies can take over from you for that day.
+You can arrange this yourself with them.

 A: No. Being a buddy is not hard, it means being friendly and interested to meet new people and willing to help them find their way in Wageningen.

-Q: Does being a buddy take a lot of time?
+Q: Does being a Buddy Mentor take a lot of time?

 Q: Can I combine it with my student association, sports, studying etc?

 A: Yes.
-Our buddies are often also part of student associations such as KSV, Ceres, SSR and more, as well as being active in their study and sport associations.
+Our Buddies are often also part of student associations such as Franciscus, Ceres, SSR and more, as well as being active in their study and sport associations.

-Q: Can I be a buddy if I am a bachelor student?
+Q: Can I be a Buddy Mentor if I am a bachelor student?

-Q: Can I be a buddy when i am an international student?
+Q: Can I be a Buddy Mentor when I am an international student?

 A: Yes.
-Buddy’s can be both Dutch or International students.
-If you know Wageningen already and want to welcome new students to Wageningen you can become a buddy.
+Buddy’s can be both Dutch or international students.
+If you know Wageningen already and want to welcome new students to Wageningen you can become a Buddy Mentor.

 Q: Do I need to always take the lead in my group?

-A: The buddy’s have to take initiative in the first weeks of the buddy programme.
+A: The Buddy Mentors have to take initiative in the first weeks of the Buddy Program.
 When you know each other better, students will take initiative as well to organize activities.
 However, this may depend on your group.
-Some groups will need a more encouragement and a more proactive buddy.
-Over time the buddy group often becomes a friend group with both the buddy’s and the students organizing dinners or activities.
+Some groups will need a more encouragement and a more proactive Buddy Mentor.
+Over time the Buddy Group often becomes a friend group with both the mentors and the students organizing dinners or activities.